-ICRAM.
-In 1996 I was nominated president of the Central Institute for Applied Marine Research (ICRAM, Istituto Centrale per la Ricerca Applicata al Mare: now ISPRA).
-In that capacity I served for almost seven years, well into the second four-year mandate, until a change in the national government brought my appointment to a premature end in 2003.
-While at ICRAM, my tasks included contributing to a comprehensive national strategy for marine protection, and implementing programmes to achieve that vision under the auspices of the Institute.
+In 1996, having been nominated president of the Central Institute for Applied Marine Research (ICRAM, Istituto Centrale per la Ricerca Applicata al Mare), I had the opportunity of contributing to a comprehensive national strategy for marine protection, implementing programmes to achieve that vision under the auspices of the Institute.
 I ensured that the Institute fulfilled its tasks and duties based on the directives of relevant ministers, including the provision of scientific support to national institutions in the fields of marine conservation, management and policy (e.g., quality of the marine environment, protection of species and habitats, marine protected areas, sustainable fishing and aquaculture, management of environmentally hazardous activities at sea, etc.).
 During those years ICRAM underwent a substantial transformation, from a little-known local institute to a centre of excellence in several disciplines within the general area of marine protection.
 Under my presidency the Institute quadrupled its budget (to 13 million €), number of personnel (to >200), and output in terms of products, services and scientific publications; I secured as well new headquarters for the Institute in a location where it could appropriately expand, and equipped it with its first ocean-going research vessel, the R/V Astrea.
 ICRAM thus significantly increased its functionality and visibility, both on the national and the international scene.